Table of Contents

 When you write for older demography, you will refrain from gen Z slangs unless the content is on modern terminologies for the oldies.
 From topic selection to framing the content, let the readers decide.

-The post better be around the readers’ subject of interest.
+- The post better should be around the readers’ subject of interest.
 For example, How to come up with a topic(s) for a blog post.

 - Select a topic you love.
 Makes the writing more fun.

 Should your post be in the form of an article, listicle, presentation, or something else?
 Explore various types of blog posts and choose the best for your case.
-Here are a few blog post templates proven to work, according to Backlinko.com.
+Here are a few blog post templates that are proven to work.
+It is very easy to work on listicles.
+You can make a mindmap of all you want a blog post to include and make those subheadings in a blog post template.
+However, mix and match different types of blog formats.
+If you are just starting out, you could begin with detailed guides and listicles blog posts.

 - Elements to be covered within the given topic